efmerlano/efmerlano.github.io/_pages/cv.md

 Education
 ======
 * Ph.D (c) in Economics, Queen Mary University of London
-* M.Res. (with Distinctions) in Economics, Queen Mary University of London
+* M.Res. (with Distinction) in Economics, Queen Mary University of London
 * M.A. in Economics, URosario
 * B.A. in Economics, URosario